scarow/sc-twitter/README.md

 ## Brief walkthrough of app design / choices made
 - I decided to use bootstrap for styling.
 I would likely never use bootstrap other than for prototyping, since it is a bulky library, but it is extremely useful for getting an app to look good in a short period of time.
 - I used the devise gem for authentication, since it's one of the most popular auth gems.
 It is also really easy to set up and has great documentation.
+- I added tweet caching using Rails' low-level caching, as there's no need to store API responses in my DB (for now).
+API responses are commonly cached this way in Rails.

 For the user flow of the app, I didn't want the user to have to click tons of buttons to navigate around; I thought it would be best to populate the tweets on the same page as the form.
 This way, users don't have to submit the request, get directed to a new page with tweets, and then click 'Back' to do another search.
 Instead, it's all there on the same page.
 I probably could have done this with AJAX, but routes are more 'rails-y', and are more intuitive for rails developers.
 One limitation is that after you do one search, you get the home/get_tweets route in your URL, so it asks about a form submit when you manually refresh the page.
 There is probably a way to work around this, though.